eslint/rfcs/designs/2023-rule-performance-statistics/README.md

       * @property {number} fix The time for the fix pass.
       * @property {number} parse The time that is spent when parsing a file.
       * @property {Object} rules Object of times for each rule.
-      * @property {number} total The total time that is spent on (parsing, fixing, linting) a file.
+      * @property {number} total The total time that is spent on a file.
       */

     ```

   - [_lib/linter/timing.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-126a649c1db33de2cfe67b418435b10d45fc310143547e334f7be9a1a73c0901R142): The Linter collects the TIMING information in the `time(key, fn, filename, slots)` function where we have added two optional parameters to collect more granular information for the `filename` for a given rule in `slots`, which is the linter's internal slots map.
 The current filename is also stored in `slots.resetTimes` which can be used to reset the times when that file gets re-parsed.
 Note, that we import three helper functions: `startTime()`, `endTime()`, and `storeTime()` which are also used in the linter below to normalize how to record and track times for each (parse, rules, fix) property.

   - [_lib/linter/linter.js_](https://github.com/mnkiefer/eslint/pull/1/files#diff-a4ade4bc7a7214733687d84fbb54b625e464d13be7181caf54f564e5985db980R1117): When the `stats` option is enabled, the Linter class method `verifyAndFix()` adds the properties `fixPasses` and `times` to the `LintResult` object.
+The `total` lint times for each pass are collected on this level.
-    - To collect the times information, the Linter thus far only called `timing.time(ruleId, ruleListeners)` when `times.enabled = true`.
+    - To collect the rule performance information, the Linter thus far only called `timing.time(ruleId, ruleListeners)` when `times.enabled = true`.
 Hence, we add a condition here that the function may also be called when `stats=true`.
 This, in turn, is called from `runRules()`, so we must add the `stats` option as an extra input parameter as well as `slots` where we store the collected time information (i.e. the linter's internal slots map).
     - For all collected properties, we and extend the `internalSlotsMap` and add helper functions (`getFixPasses()`, `getTimes()`) respectively to store and later collect them to append to the lint result.
     - The *parse* time property (`times.parse`) is wrapped around the `parse()` function.
 Note, that we also track the filename in `slots.resetTimes`to reset the rules times data (if not in fix mode) as this signals a new parse of a file that has already been linted.
     - The `fixPasses` property is implemented and collected from the Linter method `verifyAndFix()`.